exercism/v3/languages/c/reference/README.md

-# C reference
+# C Reference

 ## Concepts

-The C concept exercises are based on concepts.
+The C concept exercises are based on language concepts.
 The list below contains the concepts that have been identified for the C language.
-The list is initially based on list of concepts the [v3 reference concepts][v3-reference-concepts], and using the references at the bottom.
+The list is initially based on the [v3 reference concepts][v3-reference-concepts], and using the references at the bottom of this page.

-## Specialities (Concepts)
+### Specialities

+#### Concepts

 - [Incomplete Types](https://www.gnu.org/software/gnu-c-manual/gnu-c-manual.html#Incomplete-Types)
 - [Volatile](https://www.gnu.org/software/gnu-c-manual/gnu-c-manual.html#Type-Qualifiers)